Program Overview

 - cultivate meaningful connections to the communities in which they perform and teach, informed by the experiences in which they took part in large and small ensembles, and through special partnership programs at Boston Conservatory; and

-- establish an artistic identity that represents their individuality, celebrating music of past and present, and serving as a champion for the future of our industry.
+- establish an artistic identity that represents their individuality, celebrating music of the past and present, and serving as a champion for the future of our industry.

 Your Future